ALLERGIES, HISTAMINE and MORE…

 - Nutritional deficiencies

 In closing, histamine intolerance can play a large role in several symptoms and health conditions.
 Sadly, elevated histamine often goes undetected and the root cause of histamine increases are ignored.
-At our office, blood tests can be used to detect excessive histamine and low DAO, a specialized breath test and stool testing can be done to check for excessive bacterial overgrowth.
-Applied kinesiological testing can be done to help in detecting foods and other factors contributing to histamine intolerance and allergies.
+At our office, blood tests can be used to detect excessive histamine and low DAO.
+Also, a specialized breath test, as well as stool testing can be done to check for excessive bacterial overgrowth.
+Last, we may use applied kinesiological testing to help detect foods and other factors contributing to histamine intolerance and allergies.

 For more information about allergies click here.